Holiday Giving Guide: Seven Meaningful Ways to Give Back This Year

 4. Open your home

 Many people during this time of year want to spend quality time with loved ones—but what about those who can’t make it home for the holidays due to the COVID-19 pandemic or financial stressors related to the recession?
-Offering to include those people in your holiday festivities can mean the world to them, says Lauren, a Customer Happiness Agent.
+Offering to include those people in your holiday festivities can mean the world to them, says Lauren, a Customer Care Agent.

 “When there’s so much public attention directed toward ‘togetherness’ and ‘family,’ it’s especially rough to be left out.”